 - Toothpick.
 Optional, to keep your roll ups in place.

-This buffalo chicken roll ups recipe is perfect for a picnic, to take on the go or to bring to a party as keto appetizers!
+These buffalo chicken rolls are perfect for a picnic, to take on the go or to bring to a party as keto appetizers!
 Serve them alongside keto chips or keto bread.
 Thank me later!

 Switch up this buffalo chicken roll ups recipe to your liking or to what you have available with these simple swaps: